October 20, 2019

 The GXI Vol. 3 delivers insights by tracking, measuring and forecasting growth in interconnection bandwidth—the total capacity provisioned to privately and directly exchange traffic, with a diverse set of partners and providers, at distributed IT exchange points inside carrier-neutral colocation data centers.
 The GXI finds:

 The ability to exchange large volumes of data through interconnection is essential to compete in the digital economy

 - In response to rapidly growing volumes of data, enterprise consumption of interconnection bandwidth will grow at a 64% CAGR globally, outpacing other forms of business data exchange.
 This is due to be even higher for EMEA, with consumption growing at a 67% CAGR, leading enterprises to account for 60% of total interconnection bandwidth in 2022.

 - To manage increasing volumes of data, enterprises are on average deploying in nine locations, with a total of 340 interconnections to networks clouds and business partners.
-The survey shines more light on this – IT decision-makers in EMEA are utilizing interconnection to connect to other enterprises (25% - Finland 22%), network service providers (31% - Finland 33%) and cloud service providers (26% - Finland 21%).
+The survey shines more light on this – IT decision-makers in EMEA are utilizing interconnection to connect to other enterprises (25%, UAE – 32%), network service providers (31%, UAE – 32%) and cloud service providers (26%, UAE – 31%).

-- The independent survey found nearly half (46%) of global IT decision-makers believe interconnection can help their business to gain competitive advantage within the marketplace.
-This assertion was true for 4 out of 10 (39%) IT decision-makers in EMEA, and 1 in 4 in Finland.
+- The independent survey found that nearly two thirds (66%) of IT decision-makers in the UAE believe interconnection can help their business to gain a competitive advantage within the marketplace.

 Distance is the biggest performance killer for digital business